Jmendez44/Sprint-Challenge--Hash-BC/README.md

 During your challenge, you will be pulled aside by a PM for a 5 minute interview.
 During this interview, you will be expected to answer the following three questions:

   * 1. What is a blockchain and how does it work?
-  * 2. What is an array and how does it work? an array is a collection of elements
+  * 2. What is an array and how does it work?
   * 3. What is a hash table and how does it work?

 You will receive points at the PM's discretion based on the following criteria: